 “We’re not even sure if there’s going to be a war.”

-“We have to act like there will be.”
+“We have to act like it will happen.”

 The discussion continued in this manner.
 Voices were raised, many spoke at once, exacerbating the tension.
 The Director called for order and asked for suggestions about what could be done to increase building security.